 If you are concerned about cost, we recommend that you do not use this service unless you have an unlimited data package.

 Yes, however some models or operating systems may not play them.

 The BBC does not charge for this service, but your mobile operator may charge you for the data used.

 Streaming video is a data-intensive service.
 Access via Wi-Fi or using a flat-rate data tariff is advised.
 The longer you watch the webcams the more data you use and the more it could cost you.

 If you are concerned about cost, we recommend that you do not use this service unless you have an unlimited data package, and/or Wi-Fi access.

 If you use a Wi-Fi enabled phone and access the video through a Wi-Fi connection, you should be able to watch this video without paying extra.
 Check that both your mobile's browser and media player settings are configured to connect via Wi-Fi.
 For advice about how to do this, contact your handset manufacturer.

 If you have an unlimited data tariff, you should be able to watch this video without paying extra.
 However, please be aware of your operator's 'fair usage policy', particularly if you watch for long periods, or are a heavy user of the internet through your mobile device.
 Watching video over the mobile internet is data intensive.

-If you are outside the UK, it will be very expensive to watch the video as your operator will charge international roaming data rates, even if you have an all-inclusive data tariff in the UK.
+If you are outside the UK, it may be very expensive to watch the video as your operator may charge international roaming data rates, even if you have an all-inclusive data tariff in the UK.
 Please contact your network operator for details.
 That said, the streams are set to be available to watch outside of the UK.